We do not accept Medicaid, Medicare, HMOs, or any state funded insurance.

 Addiction and Behavioral Changes

-Long-term Xanax abuse can lead to a shift in behavior, where obtaining and using the drug becomes the primary focus of one’s life.
+Long-term Xanax misuse can cause a behavior change, where getting and using the drug becomes the main focus of a person’s life.

-Addiction can cause significant changes in relationships, work performance, and overall quality of life.
-It can also increase the likelihood of engaging in risky behaviors, such as combining Xanax with other substances like alcohol, which can lead to Xanax overdose.
+Addiction can create major changes in relationships, work performance, and overall quality of life.
+It can also increase the chance of risky behaviors, such as mixing Xanax with other substances like alcohol, which may lead to an overdose.

 Mixing Xanax with other medications or alcohol can have long-term effects mentally